 A leather handmade journal with natural threading and bookmark, 7.1 Inches high.

-Constructed of high-quality leather, this journal features a wooden peg style closure on the cover and handmade paper.
+Constructed of high-quality leather, this journal features two embossed dragons and has handmade paper.

 Designed to look antique, this paper is perfect for giving your pages extra authenticity.